umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index-v9.md

 ## The End Result

-By the end of this tutorial, we will have a suggestion data type running inside of Umbraco, registered as a Data Type in the backoffice and assigned to a Document Type.
+By the end of this tutorial, we will have a suggestion data type running inside of Umbraco, registered as a Data Type in the backoffice, and assigned to a Document Type.
 The data type can create and suggest values.

 ## Setting up a plugin